-We’re always reminded of how important it is to keep within the speed limit, never drink or take drugs when planning to drive and to only ever drive when you have a full legal license.
-But there are many smaller rules stated in The Highway Code and in traffic laws that we’re never actually taught and if we are, often take with a pinch of salt.
+There are particular common driving offences that we’re always reminded such as drink driving and talking on the phone and driving, we are fully aware of the severity of breaking these laws and the consequences.
+However, there are many smaller rules stated in The Highway Code and in traffic laws that we’re never actually taught and if we are, often take with a pinch of salt.

 If you’re still intrigued by what these offences may be, you don’t have to wait any longer, keep reading to find out!

 If a car flashes its light at you, you automatically think it means they’re giving way to you and as drivers, we automatically do it back to say thank you, or vice versa.
 So this is just us being polite, right?
 Wrong.
 This is actually seen as the incorrect use of headlights and you could see yourself faced with up to a shocking £1,000 fine.